Superforms, supercurrents and convex geometry: A pairing

-We next introduce a natural and useful pairing between strongly homogeneous currents and 1-homogeneous functions.
+In this section we introduce a natural and useful pairing between strongly homogeneous currents and 1-homogeneous functions.
 Recall that we defined a gauge function as a convex 1-homogeneous function $\mu$ that is strictly positive outside the origin.
 Its associated unit sphere, $S_\mu$, is the set where $\mu=1$.
 We also defined the supercurrent of $S_\mu$ by

 if $\chi$ is a smooth form of bidegree $(n-1,n-1)$.
 We then showed that the wedge product